tapeQz/Shine/README.md

 Copyright © 2026 tapeQ

 - **You can include this mod in a modpack**, as long as it provides credit and links to the Modrinth or CurseForge page.

-- You may not reupload, mirror, or redistribute this mod as a standalone download.